-I will start by apologizing for the delayed presentation of the 2019 Financial Year Annual Reports to the Shareholders.
+May I start by apologizing for the delay in the presentation of the 2020 Financial Year Annual Reports to the Shareholders.
 This was mainly due to challenges encountered in the preparation and audit of the account as well as securing the approval of the Central Bank of Nigeria (CBN).
 The challenges had delayed the finalization of the accounts beyond our projection.